Case Studies

 Results

-• Luminous worked with key people within Risk Co. to establish the chief concerns of their people.
+• Adele worked with key people within Risk Co. to establish the chief concerns of their people.
 Workshops were run to get to know these key people and work out their pain points with the acquisition

-• Luminous chose to call the acquisition a ‘merger’ globally to ensure that the perception of the change didn’t make Risk Co. feel like they were being taken over and subject to manipulation and change beyond their control.
+• The team chose to call the acquisition a ‘merger’ globally to ensure that the perception of the change didn’t make Risk Co. feel like they were being taken over and subject to manipulation and change beyond their control.
 Also the positive connotations or a ‘merger’ superseded the very negative connotations of an acquisition.
 Within a week everyone was calling the acquisition a ‘merger’ and Risk Co. immediately felt more comfortable with the impending changes as well as their role within the new company

 • A communication program was created within a week – including an intranet full of information about the merger, help line, support team, HR strategy for the change, explaining the timeline involved within the merger and what people can expect – this was updated on a weekly basis